ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 # Client Group Communication Interface at the KDC {#kdc-interface}

-The Clients uses the following KDC resources to enable group communication:
+The Pub/Sub clients uses the following KDC resources to enable group communication:

 | KDC resource | Description | Operations  |
 | ------------ | ----------- | ------------|